rubyonracetracks/howto_create_gem/01-initial_commit.md

 fi
 ```
 * If you haven't already done so, use the "cd" command in Docker to enter the root directory of your app.
 * Enter the command "sh credentials.sh".
 If you haven't already done so, you will be prompted to enter your Git credentials.
+This allows you to git commit.
+* Run the credentials.sh script every time you reset your Docker container, because your credentials get erased.

 ## .gitignore
 Add the following lines to the end of the .gitignore file: